-Some of our readers are unhappy with this change and would like instead to see their active minutes.
+Some of our readers are unhappy with this change and would like to see their active minutes instead.

-If you want to see the real-time you actually exercised for that day, take a look at your Fitbit account’s web dashboard which currently does not show zone minutes.
+If you want to see the real-time you exercised that day, look at your Fitbit account’s web dashboard, which currently does not show zone minutes.

 Wrapping it up